 During the second semester, you will learn about systematic design and development of complex IT systems as well as digital infrastructure and its implications for systems development.

-The programme integrates research methodology in all courses, allowing you to learn to apply cutting edge scientific methods by practising on practical problems.
+The programme integrates research methodology in all courses, allowing you to learn to apply cutting-edge scientific methods by practising on solving practical problems.
 You will also hone your skills in oral and written scientific communication throughout all courses within the programme.

 Examination of courses takes place in the form of written tests, seminars and assignments.
 Completed courses are graded pass or pass with distinction.

-After completing the programme, you can find employment as, for example:
+After completing the programme, you may find employment in one of the following positions:

-Information technology continues to be an important and growing sector, and graduates of the programme generally find work quickly.
+Information technology continues to be an important and growing sector, and graduates of the programme generally find work quickly, both in Sweden and internationally.
 A broad education and the importance of IT means that there are opportunities for you to explore in many different industries.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 90 credits in information systems or computer science or a similar field of study.